umeshrovy/redis-memory-server/README.md

 - Typescript: 3.8+ (if used)
 - `make`

-NOTE: Windows is not officially supported by this library, since it is not officially supported by Redis.
-PRs welcome!
+### Windows:

+Although Windows is not officially supported by Redis, but there is a downloadable version of [redis: 3.0.503 (June 28, 2016) for win64 by microsoft](https://github.com/ServiceStack/redis-windows#option-3-running-microsofts-native-port-of-redis).
+This is an older version. but it will work for most of the simple tasks like basic storage and pubsub.
+Probably what is missing or old is lua scripting.

 ### Configuring which `redis-server` binary to use